+Source: JRC, own elaboration, 2024

 Out of 18 policy documents analysed, 13 have moderate to high expectations towards biomass with respect to achieving the objectives of TA1 (climate ambition), 10 for achieving the objectives of TA6 (ecosystems and biodiversity), 8 for TA5 (food system), 3 for TA2 (energy) and 3 for TA3 (circular economy).
 It is worth noting that the reason why biomass matters in these policies can differ: to function as a carbon sink (regulating service); to provide renewable energy (provisional service); to provide food (provisional service); to provide material (provisional service).

 Figure 1.
-The two broad narratives in EU policies regarding biomass
+The two broad expectationss in EU policies regarding biomass

 Source: JRC, own elaboration, 2024.

-EGD biomass-related policies have taken two different approaches: protection and extraction.
+EGD biomass-related policies present two approaches: protection and biomass use.
 Protection policies focus on conserving and restoring primary production systems like forests and agricultural land, crucial for water regulation, carbon sequestration, and biodiversity.
-Extraction policies aim to utilize biomass for economic purposes, such as energy, materials, and food, while addressing environmental concerns, embodying the “win-win” policy discourse.
-Examples include the RED II/III and REPowerEU Plan, which promote biomass use to reduce fossil fuel dependence and support climate goals, and the Circular Economy Action Plan, which encourages biomass for material production and waste reduction.
+Biomass use policies aim to utilize biomass for economic purposes, such as energy, materials, and food, while addressing environmental concerns, embodying the “win-win” policy discourse.
+Examples include the RED III and REPowerEU Plan, which promote biomass use to reduce fossil fuel dependence and support climate goals, and the Circular Economy Action Plan, which encourages biomass for material production and waste reduction.
 Other policies like the EU Algae Initiative and Farm to Fork strategy emphasize the dual benefits of biomass for economic growth and environmental sustainability.
-However, challenges such as biomass availability and competition with other sectors are noted, particularly in the chemical industry transition pathways.
+There are overlaps between the policies, in the sense that some protection side policies advocate the extraction of biomass and vice versa.
+Challenges such as biomass availability and competition with other sectors are noted, particularly in the Transition pathways for a chemical industry transition.

-While biomass emerges as a central component contributing to various thematic areas of the EGD, including climate ambition, biodiversity preservation, greening the agriculture sector, and fostering circular economy, yet there is a notable absence of quantification of biomass needs for all sectors.
-This hampers any effort to assess whether the policies are feasible in their ambition within a wider policy context.
-In this respect bioeconomy provides the essential framework to ensure policy coherence regarding biomass use.
+While biomass emerges as a central component contributing to various thematic areas of the EGD, including climate ambition, biodiversity preservation, greening the agriculture sector, and fostering circular economy, yet there is a notable absence of quantification of biomass uses for all sectors, but especially so for woody biomass use sectors.Not only does this hamper an effort to assess whether the policies are feasible in their ambition within a wider policy context, it also makes policy-making, in particular at the implementation stage, more difficult.
+For instance, wood for bioenergy is now reported under the Regulation EU 2018/1999 on the Governance of the Energy Union and Climate Action in Eurostat, but there are many issues with this dataset (see a discussion in section 3.2.3 of EC JRC et al., 2025). .
+While bioeconomy provides the essential framework to ensure policy coherence regarding biomass use, if the current uses are not known, there is little to discuss.
 It is essential to recognize that while biomass holds promise as a sustainable resource, its finite availability necessitates careful consideration of its prioritization and utilization for the potential trade-offs and tensions associated with biomass use, particularly concerning environmental implications and competition for use.

 4.1.3 Nature-based solutions